fluxcd/flux/site/helm-get-started.md

 In this next step you install Weave Flux using `helm`.
 Simply

  1. Fork [flux-get-started](https://github.com/weaveworks/flux-get-started)
-    on Github and replace the `weaveworks` with your GitHub username in [here](https://github.com/weaveworks/flux-get-started/blob/master/releases/ghost.yaml#L13)
+    on GitHub and replace the `weaveworks` with your GitHub username in [here](https://github.com/weaveworks/flux-get-started/blob/master/releases/ghost.yaml#L13)
  1. Install Weave Flux and its Helm Operator by specifying your fork URL: